-Don Macdonald (born 1966) is an internationally recognized composer of film and choral music, and he has an eclectic musical background as a performer, producer, and educator.
+Don Macdonald (born 1966) is an internationally recognized composer of film and choral music with an eclectic musical background as a performer, producer, and educator.

-His diverse body of work spans music for theatre and dance, published choral works, and forays into everything from rock and jazz to world and folk music.
-A multiple Canadian Film Awards nominee and 3-time Leo Award winner, he has over 50 film music credits and has worked with many of the major studios including 20th Century Fox and Lions Gate Films.
-His orchestral score to the cult classic zombie film “Fido” won him the award for Best Soundtrack” at the Gerardmer Film Festival in France.
+His diverse body of work spans music for theatre and dance, published choral works, and explorations in genres ranging from rock and jazz to world and folk music.
+A multiple Canadian Film Awards nominee and three-time Leo Award winner, he has over 50 film music credits and has worked with major studios including 20th Century Fox and Lions Gate Films.
+His orchestral score for the cult-classic zombie film Fido earned him the Best Soundtrack award at the Gérardmer Film Festival in France.

-Don lives in Nelson, BC Canada, and teaches at the Selkirk College Contemporary Music and Technology Program.
+He lives in Nelson, British Columbia, Canada, and teaches in the Selkirk College Contemporary Music and Technology Program.

 0